mstksg/backprop/README.md

 4. Some open questions:

     a.
-Is it meaningful to support sum types?
-    b.
 Is it possible to support constructors with existential types?